-After you set up Web Application Firewall (WAF) for a website, you can create custom protection policies to protect the website.
+After you add a website to Web Application Firewall (WAF), you can enable the custom protection policy function to protect the website.
 This function allows you to customize ACL rules based on precise match conditions and configure rate limiting.
 Custom protection policy can be tailored for different scenarios, such as hotlink protection and website backend protection.
-You can customize protection rules as needed.
+You can create custom protection rules as needed.

 - An ACL rule filters requests based on precise match conditions such as client IP addresses, request URLs, and common request headers.

 - An HTTP flood protection rule filters requests based on the precise match conditions and rate limiting you have configured.

 Subscription WAF instances have the following limits on custom protection policies.

 |Number of custom protection rules||The maximum number of custom protection rules that you can create.||200||100||100|

 |Advanced match fields||The advanced match fields other than IP addresses and URLs that you can specify in custom protection rules.||Supported||Supported||Not supported|